Continuum asymptotics for tree growth models with uniform backward dynamics: Introduction

 \begin{remark} The example of Marchal's tree growth algorithm is related to the work of Evans, Grübel and Wakolbinger \cite{evans_doob-martin_2017}.
-In their article, the authors study Rémy's tree growth \cite{remy_procede_1985} -- the case of $\alpha=2$ in Marchal's tree growth -- and binary tree-valued Markov chains with the same backwards dynamics.
-Their main theorem, \cite[Theorem 8.2]{evans_doob-martin_2017}, corresponds to Proposition \ref{prop:evans}.
+In their article, the authors study Rémy's tree growth \cite{remy_procede_1985} -- the case of $\alpha=2$ in Marchal's tree growth.
+Their main theorem \cite[Theorem 8.2]{evans_doob-martin_2017} gives a sampling representation for the binary tree growth chains with uniform backward dynamics, and thus corresponds to Proposition \ref{prop:evans}.
+The authors phrase their result as a classification of the Doob--Martin boundary which is equivalent to classifying extremal tree growth chains.
+Note that the Doob--Martin boundary is largely determined by the backward dynamics of a Markov chain.
+This, combined with the fact that for any $\alpha\in (1,2)$ we have for every $T\in \TT_n$

+implies that the Doob--Martin boundary is the same for $(T^M_n(\alpha),n\geq 1)$ for any parameter $\alpha\in (1,2)$ for Marchal's tree growth algorithm.
 This article extends their work as our framework allows for multi--furcating trees instead of binary trees just like $\alpha$--stable trees extend the Brownian continuum random tree or like Marchal's tree growth extends Rémy's tree growth.
 Further, even in the case $\alpha=2$ we believe that our variation of their construction is more descriptive by identifying a unique representation. \end{remark}

 \begin{example} Assume Theorem \ref{thm:main_thm_new_version} yields $\bfT = [0,1], r=0$, the usual Euclidean distance $d=\vert \cdot \vert$ and with $\mu,\psi,\lambda, \{\beta_a\}_a$ arbitrary.
 We observe: \begin{enumerate} \item There is only one valid planar order, $\psi_n(x_1,\ldots,x_n)$ is a line graph of length $k$ (thought of as plane tree) where $k$ is the number of distinct points in $(x_1,\ldots,x_n)$.